YourNiceCv

 • Quantify achievements: "Increased sales by 23%" not "Improved sales"

 List degrees and professional qualifications.
-Use UK degree classification system:
+Use Worldwide degree classification system:

 • Third Class (3rd) = 40-49%

 Include GCSE and A-Level grades if you're a recent graduate.
-For professionals 5+ years out, only list degree and professional qualifications (ACA, ACCA, CIMA, CFA, QTS, NMC PIN, etc.).
+For professionals 5+ years out, only list degree and professional qualifications (ACA, CPA, CIMA, CFA, Teaching Certificate, RN License, etc.).

 Skills (Technical + Soft Skills)

 List hard skills (software, languages, certifications) and soft skills (leadership, communication).
-UK employers value both.
+US employers value both.

 Technical: Python, Excel (Advanced), SQL, Adobe Creative Suite, SAP